Alexis Dworsky

 Travelling around the world by Google Street View: The adventures of his virtual journeys Dworsky transforms into lecture performances and slide shows.

-Alexis Dworsky (born May 14, 1976, in Freising) is a conceptual artist, cultural scientist and professor at the University of Arts Linz.
+Alexis Dworsky is a conceptual artist, cultural scientist and professor at the University of Arts Linz.
 He performs artistic research that combines practical and theoretical approaches.

 Biography

 Dworsky initially studied landscape architecture at the Technical University of Munich, followed by studies at the Academy of Fine Arts in Munich with Res Ingold.
 Dworsky received his doctorate in 2011 from Bazon Brock in aesthetics at the University of Wuppertal on the cultural history of the dinosaur.
 From 2001 to 2007, Dworsky was a curator in the art space Lothringer13, Munich.
 From 2012 to 2018, he was a teacher at the Academy of Fine Arts in Munich.
 Alexis Dworsky is the professor of media design at the University of Arts Linz since 2021.

 Dworsky works as a freelance artist, cultural scientist and curator.
 In particular, Dworsky works in and about the public space.
 A peculiarity of Dworsky’s approach is also to regard the digital-media space as a public space.